 Qualifications are very important but you have to be careful what you spend your money on as many are overpriced and don’t necessarily teach you what they advertise and then call you a ‘Master Trainer’ or something like that!
 I have come across many of these types of trainers and the majority are certainly not Masters of their trade.

-CHEK & NASM courses, in my opinion, are the best out there, they are high level and require a lot of studying but you will walk away a better Trainer.
 If you are wanting to coach CrossFit then you will have to get your CrossFit Level 1 qualification but from there they offer lots of great courses you can sign up to.

 I also recommend getting an Olympic lifting qualification as this, thanks to CrossFit getting so popular, has made this sport really popular again.Learning how to teach this correctly is essential as you can do some real damage to people otherwise.